top of page

 Core Team, Charité

-Laura Kate Ismajli, BSc, Student assistant
+Laura Kate Ismajli, MS

 DECIDE, BIH at Charité